MarcBoule/ImpromptuModular/README.md

 ## Acknowledgements

 Impromptu Modular is not a single-person endeavor.
 Many people have taken the time to suggest improvements and to collaborate on module concepts, graphics, testing, etc. This list of acknowledgements is too large to maintain properly, and so in place of a detailed list of names and participations, I would simply like to extend a big thank you to all that have helped and contributed to the project.
-The Dark-valor graphic theme was graciously provided by Xavier Belmont.

 <a id="general-concepts"></a>